Connecticut Food Bank welcomes individual and group volunteers who want to help fight hunger here at home. Help us to alleviate hunger Connecticut.

 Connecticut Food Bank’s biggest fundraiser is the Walk Against Hunger, held every spring in New Haven, Bridgeport and Waterbury.
-This community event raises public awareness about hunger, encourages personal involvement in addressing hunger, and raises funds to help Connecticut Food Bank distribute food to approximately 600 food programs.
+This community event raises public awareness about hunger, encourages personal involvement in addressing hunger, and raises funds to help Connecticut Food Bank distribute food to nearly 700 food programs.
 Be a walker to raise money or volunteer as a registrar, crossing guard or for another role.

 Food drives are held throughout the year to benefit Connecticut Food Bank, such as the National Association of Letter Carriers in May.

 If your group or organization is interested in hosting a food drive, we can help you set it up!
 Click here for details.